Ruimve/microhook/README.md

     />
   </a>

-  <p>🔥🔥 Check out microhook! 🚀 It's a lightweight library that makes it easy to use React hooks in your code. 💻</p>
+  <p>🔥🔥 Check out microhook!<br /> 🚀 It's a lightweight library that makes it easy to use React hooks in your code. 💻</p>
 </div>
 <hr />